 The Francises are having houseguests for the weekend: Betty’s old school friend Caroline, along with her husband and two sons–Sean a strapping, morose jock, and Neil, a nerdy space enthusiast who wears high-waisted cutoffs.

 Betty dismisses Don as nothing more than a long ago high school anthropology experiment who barely warrants a thought at this point.
 She then nods approvingly to Caroline at Sally’s interest in Sean, pointing out that Sally has never put on lipstick to go to the pool before.
-They didn’t even mention Sally’s hair, which looks like it took at least an hour to style and will soon be under a bathing cap or soaking in chlorinated pool water.
+They didn’t even mention Sally’s hair, which looks like it took at least an hour to style even though it will soon be under a bathing cap or soaking in chlorinated pool water.

 Sally as a lifeguard is a bit of a stretch in itself.
 She really doesn’t have much of a swimmer’s build, does she?

 Speaking of high school anthropology experiments, Sean the jock has more than a passing resemblance to date-murderer Joran Van Der Sloot.
-Adding to the effect, he’s wearing a replica OJ Simpson college jersey, which is a nice callback to the fact that in 1969 Simpson had just wrapped up a storybook college football career, winning the Heisman Trophy by the greatest margin of votes ever, and was about to turn pro that fall as the NFL’s number one draft pick.
+Adding to the murderer vibe, he’s wearing a replica OJ Simpson college jersey, which is a nice callback to the fact that in 1969 Simpson had just wrapped up a storybook college football career, winning the Heisman Trophy by the greatest margin of votes ever, and was about to turn pro that fall as the NFL’s number one draft pick.

 Everyone is sprawled out across the Francis living room, gazing dreamily at the moon landing on the color TV console like the subjects of a space age Norman Rockwell portrait.